-However, in view of the concerns regarding the course of the global economy (e.g. the United Kingdom's failure or departure from the European Union, the refugee crisis, the outbreak of international terrorism, the deterioration of international relations), the probability cannot be excluded that the aforementioned risk affects the Group's liquidity to a controlled degree.
+However, in view of the concerns regarding the course of the global economy (e.g. the United Kingdom's exit from the European Union, the refugee crisis, the deterioration of international relations), the probability cannot be excluded that the aforementioned risk affects the Group's liquidity to a controlled degree though.

-A relevant analysis is presented in the note 5D of the annual financial statements.
+A relevant analysis is presented in the note 5D of the annual Financial Statements.